alfredulu/Vote-Chain/README.md

 ## Step 3: set contract name in your frontend code

-Modify the line in `src/config.js` that sets the account name of the contract.
+Modify the line in /frontend/index.js that sets the account name of the contract.
 Set it to the account id you used above.

     const CONTRACT_NAME = process.env.CONTRACT_NAME || 'near-blank-project.YOUR-NAME.testnet'

+and the line in the /contract/deplo.sh script and set it to the account id you used above

+    'near-blank-project.YOUR-NAME.testnet' --wasmFile PATH_TO_WASM_FILE

 # Troubleshooting